francescoraves483/LTNT/README.md

 ```
 make compileAPU
 ```
 This will produce the LTNT test manager binary file (called `LTNT_test_manager`).
-Transfer this file, using for instance SCP, to both the boards, and place it inside `/root/LTNT` (suggested) or any other folder you like.
+Transfer this file, using for instance SCP, to both the boards, and place it inside `/root/LTNT` (after creating the LTNT folder with `cd /root && mkdir LTNT`).

 Transfer also the `LTNT.ini` configuration file to the master board (**it is required only on the master board**), inside the same folder in which the `LTNT_test_manager` executable is placed.